-What’s inside this article: A look at developing effort control, an essential skill for children’s’ success.
+What’s inside this article: A look at developing effortful control, an essential skill for children’s’ success.
 Including what research tells us, activities, and parenting styles that promote the healthy development of effortful control.

 Effortful control means using direct effort to inhibit or control behavior.

 So, when your child’s running down the hall, and you call out “Walking feet!” and they stop running – that’s using effortful control.